proJM-Coding/proJM-pack/index.md

 > Minecaft thinks that the pack is incompatible because of the bedwars feature.
 The pack will still work for any version it just says it will not.

 ### What is dither.png?
 > Dither.png is for 1.8.9 without it the pack will not show up in minecraft.
-Dither.png is also what takes care of the "super secret settings" for 1.8.9.
+Dither.png is also what takes care of the "super secret settings" (does not change it though) for 1.8.9.

 ### How can I help?
 > You can help by going to the github page and making a new issue for a feature you would like or bug you found.

 # Gallery
 ## Audio
-<center> <audio src="https://github.com/proJM-Coding/proJM-pack/raw/main/.files/bow.ogg" controls autoplay loop></audio>ㅤㅤㅤㅤ<audio src="https://github.com/proJM-Coding/proJM-pack/raw/main/.files/explode1.ogg" controls autoplay loop></audio> </center>
+<center> <audio src="https://github.com/proJM-Coding/proJM-pack/raw/main/.files/bow.ogg" controls autoplay loop></audio>ㅤㅤㅤㅤㅤ<audio src="https://github.com/proJM-Coding/proJM-pack/raw/main/.files/explode1.ogg" controls autoplay loop></audio> </center>
 ## Images (To be added)